U.S. condoned torture after 9/11, must close Guantanamo - report

 "The nation's highest officials bear some responsibility for allowing and contributing to the spread of torture," the report said, though it did not name names.

-While reserving most of its criticism for the former Bush administration, the report also accused Obama of not doing enough to ease official secrecy surrounding detentions.

-The task force, while concluding that U.S. and international laws were violated, did not recommend criminal action against anyone involved but it did press for tighter rules to prevent a recurrence of torture.
+The task force, while concluding that U.S. and international laws were violated, did not recommend legal action against any of those involved but it did press for tighter rules to prevent a recurrence of torture.

 "We as a nation have to get this right," Hutchinson told a news conference at the National Press Club in Washington.

-The task force concluded that force-feeding hunger striking detainees is "a form of abuse and must end" and called on the United States to abide by international medical standards.
+The task force also concluded that force-feeding hunger striking detainees is a form of abuse and should end.
+"But at the same time the United States has a legitimate interest in preventing detainees from starving to death," the panel said.

 The head of the International Committee of the Red Cross last week expressed opposition to the force-feeding of prisoners and said he urged Obama to do more to resolve the "untenable" legal plight of inmates held there.